Amy Wax: 2024 sanctions and litigation

-Controversial statements
+Statements and reactions

 2017 and 2019 about African Americans and race

 In an August 2017 piece in The Philadelphia Inquirer titled "Paying the price for breakdown of the country's bourgeois culture", she wrote with San Diego law professor Larry Alexander that since the 1950s, the decline of "bourgeois values" (such as hard work, self-discipline, marriage, and respect for authority) had contributed to social ills such as male labor force participation rates down to Great Depression-era levels, endemic opioid abuse, half of all children being born to single mothers, and many college students lacking basic skills.
 The authors asserted that "all cultures are not equal.
 Or at least they are not equal in preparing people to be productive in an advanced economy."
 She told The Daily Pennsylvanian that "everyone wants to go to countries ruled by white Europeans" because of their "superior" mores.

 In the same interview, Wax stated that she did not believe in the superiority of one race over another, but was describing the situation in various countries and cultures.

 In a September 2017 podcast interview with Professor Glenn Loury, Wax said: "Take Penn Law School, or some top 10 law school...
 Here's a very inconvenient fact...
 I don't think I've ever seen a black student graduate in the top quarter of the class, and rarely, rarely in the top half ...
 I can think of one or two students who scored in the top half in my required first-year course," and said that Penn Law has a racial diversity mandate for its law review.
 University of Pennsylvania Law School Dean Theodore Ruger responded, "Black students have graduated in the top of the class at Penn Law, and the Law Review does not have a diversity mandate.
 Rather, its editors are selected based on a competitive process."

 In July 2019, at the Edmund Burke Foundation's inaugural National Conservatism Conference, Wax said, "Embracing... cultural distance nationalism, means in effect taking the position that our country will be better off with more whites and fewer non-whites."